Council tax discounts

 - Your income, including savings, pensions and your partner's income

-- If other adults live with you.
+- If any children or other adults live with you.

 When working out your income, councils in England can partly or fully disregard things like child maintenance, fostering payments and charity contributions – see your council's website for its full list.
 Disregarded income should also include any payments you get in relation to Windrush (such as the Windrush Compensation Scheme) and historic child sexual abuse.

-You're receiving pension credit – up to 100% discount
+You're receiving pension credit

-If you get the 'savings' part of pension credit, then you might also be eligible for a reduction on your council tax, though this won't be a full reduction and how much you'll get will depend on how much you have in savings.
+If you get the 'savings' part of pension credit, then you might also be eligible for a reduction, though this won't be a full reduction – how much you'll get will depend on how much you have in savings.
+And if you live with any adults who aren't dependent on you, then the reduction might also be less.

 Some time ago you mentioned about claiming for pension credit.
 I own my home, no mortgage, I have savings and Premium Bonds.
 I really didn't think I would get anything.
 I did, backdated, and also will not have to pay council tax.
 Many thanks, Martin x